Over the past 10 years, the world has gone hog wild for index funds. That’s fine as long as they continue to make new highs.

 That’s the goal of Breakthrough Stocks, in a nutshell: massively accelerating your portfolio’s growth and drastically reducing the time it takes for you to retire.

-On Wednesday, I revealed the philosophy I follow to find those stocks in my Breakthrough Stocks Summit.
+On Wednesday, I revealed the philosophy I follow to find those stocks in my Moneyball Multiplier Challenge.
 The event was completely free – as is the recording.
-It includes an invitation to join Breakthrough Stocks at a $1,500 discount…but now, four days after the event, my publisher is saying that the discount expires tonight at midnight!

 That’s because of the dirty little secret of the index fund industry: When you buy index funds, a lot of your money gets invested in the crappy companies.